 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/16257

 dc.description.abstractIn 1433, Burgundian traveller Bertrandon de la Broquière returned from a journey to the Orient, dressed as a Turk and presenting duke Philip the Good with a copy of the Qur’an.
 Using this encounter as a starting point, this thesis investigates Burgundy’s engagement with the Islamic East during the fifteenth century, bringing together sources that include travel accounts, interfaith polemic, visual arts, and the Roman de Gillion de Trazegnies.
-The Burgundian perspective has been neglected by scholarship, which this study attempts to address by repositioning these sources in the academic field of Christian views of Islam in the Middle Ages.en_AU
+The Burgundian perspective has been neglected by scholarship, which this study attempts to address by repositioning these sources in the academic field of Christian views of Islam in the Middle Ages.en

-dc.subjectDuchy of Burgundyen_AU
+dc.subjectDuchy of Burgundyen

-dc.subjectMiddle Agesen_AU
+dc.subjectMiddle Agesen

-dc.subjectlate crusadesen_AU
+dc.subjectlate crusadesen

-dc.subjectPhilip of the Gooden_AU
+dc.subjectPhilip of the Gooden

-dc.subjectJean Germainen_AU
+dc.subjectJean Germainen

-dc.titleFifteenth-Century Burgundy and the Islamic Easten_AU
+dc.titleFifteenth-Century Burgundy and the Islamic Easten

+Show simple item record